How can I help you?

 builder.Services.AddSyncfusionBlazor();

 The theme stylesheet and script can be accessed from NuGet through Static Web Assets.
-Include the stylesheet reference in the <head> section and the script reference at the end of the <body> in the ~/Components/App.razor file as shown below:
+Include the stylesheet and script references in the ~/Components/App.razor file.

 ....

-<script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>
+<script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>NOTE

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Add Blazor Dialog Provider
+Add Syncfusion® Blazor Dialog Provider

 SfDialogProvider opens predefined dialogs based on SfDialogService settings from anywhere in the application.
 Add SfDialogProvider in MainLayout.razor or in a specific page, but include it only once in the app.
 When added to MainLayout.razor, predefined dialogs are available throughout the application; when added to a specific page, dialogs are available only within that page.